stereobooster/react-snap/Readme.md

 navigateFallback: publicUrl + '/index.html',
 ```

 you need to change this to an unprerendered version of `index.html` - `200.html`, otherwise you will see a flash of `index.html` on other pages (if you have any).
+See [Configure sw-precache without ejecting](https://github.com/stereobooster/react-snap/blob/master/Recipes.md#configure-sw-precache-without-ejecting) for more information.

 ### WebGL